-The proposed ACF regulation specifically focuses on the early transition to zero-emission trucks that typically return to base operations where fleets would install charging and/or hydrogen fueling stations for their own needs.
+The ACF regulation specifically focuses on the early transition to zero-emission trucks that typically return to base operations where fleets would install charging and/or hydrogen fueling stations for their own needs.
 The public sector, with the California Energy Commission in the lead, is planning for and investing in the expansion of charging and hydrogen fueling infrastructure.
 Their draft Zero-Emission Vehicle Infrastructure Plan and their Electric Vehicle Charging Infrastructure Assessment provide more information about what the State is doing to help meet fleets’ needs with respect to infrastructure.
 The California Energy Commission’s Integrated Energy Policy Report is theState’s blueprint for energy generation and supply, which is used by investor-owned utilities for their own infrastructure planning needs.
 In addition to State efforts, the private sector—including vehicle manufacturers—have made announcements regarding investments in installing publicly available charging and/or hydrogen fueling station networks, along both the east and west coasts of the U.S. and in Texas, and between several of California’s largest metropolitan areas.

 What are the next steps?

-The proposed ACF regulation will move medium- and heavy-duty ZEVs into the mainstream by focusing on those fleets that are best able to be on the leading edge, and those of the greatest public health concern.
-The 2022 State Strategy for the State Implementation Plan describes efforts beyond ACF and the Advanced Clean Trucks regulation.
+The ACF regulation will move medium- and heavy-duty ZEVs into the mainstream by focusing on those fleets that are best able to be on the leading edge, and those of the greatest public health concern.
+The 2022 State Strategy for the State Implementation Plan describes efforts beyond ACF and the ACT regulation.
 This plan also describes the new authorities that would be needed for CARB to accelerate the full transition to zero-emission trucks in a way that minimizes administrative burden for fleet owners and CARB, and that creates market mechanisms to encourage those who have operations that are suitable for electrification to act early while allowing more time for those who can’t.

 Where can more information be found?

-Information about the draft ACF Regulation and upcoming meetings, workshops, and events is available at the ACF website.
+Information about the ACF Regulation and upcoming meetings, workshops, and events is available at the ACF website.
 Information about all medium- and heavy-duty zero-emission regulations, funding, and background can be found at ZEV TruckStop.